 It’s great that beauty is becoming about more than just what you wear on your face, and that we’re considering how important it is to look after your body from within, and to look at wellness more wholistically.

-Even though my days can be pretty different, every morning Luke and I start with ‘our drinks’ – we both have warm lemon water, then coffee and then we take our collagen.
-Supplements have become a busy space these days, and it can be hard to tell what you might want to take and which brand to trust.
+Even though my days can be pretty different, every morning Luke and I start with ‘our drinks’ – we both have warm lemon water, then coffee.
 I followed Locako for quite a while and tested the products myself before I came on board to work with them.
 I like being able to work with smaller Australian companies to help get them noticed and make sure they’re not overlooked.
 I also think it’s really cool that they use native Australian ingredients, like finger lime and Kakadu plum.

 If a shoot day for me is starting at 8 or 8.30, I’ll be up at 4.30 and get ready for the day, then I’ll take the dog for a big walk for an hour or so before I head off.
 If it’s not a shoot day, aka a ‘lazy day’, we might start with our drinks and our walk, then a swim, home for brekky and then we might go and train together at the gym a bit later.